 Because the pond must be accessible by fire equipment, there also must be road access to your pond.
 Again, check your local fire department to learn more about what kind of vehicles they use and what kind of terrain they can access.
 It also helps to use reflective equipment or lights, so fire departments have easier night access to the pond.
 Finally, If you are interested in installing a fire retention pond—or refurbishing an existing pond for fire retention purposes—make sure you check with your insurance provider.
 Many offer discounts for properties featuring fire retention ponds.

 BTL Liners provides industrial strength pond liners for fire retention ponds.
-Our liners are made from fire-resistant reinforced polyethylene (RPE) and are puncture and tear resistant.
+Our liners are available in a variety of thicknesses, strengths, and warranties.
+They are made from reinforced polyethylene (RPE) and are puncture and tear resistant.
 Contact us for more information about building a fire retention pond for your community.